Skip to main content

 • Nick Cardilino can help you get started.
 He can explore with you your reasons for considering a volunteer year, your service and location preferences, and help to match you with some organizations that offer what you're looking for.
 He can also put you in touch with UD grads who are presently volunteering and some who have returned.

 • Every fall, the Beyond UD Fair brings representatives from dozens of post-grad volunteer programs to campus for you to speak to.
 You'll get a ton of information without feeling any pressure to commit.
-Check back here for dates and times for the 2023 fair.
 Don't miss it!

 • The Beyond UD Panel Supper annually features a panel of 4-6 former and current volunteers with a wide variety of experiences.
 Some have volunteered overseas; others in the U.S. Some have served in faith-based programs; others in government-run or civic programs.
 Some have lived in community with other volunteers; others have lived alone or found their own roommate.
 Each will speak for about 5 minutes about their experience.
 The rest of the evening is open to questions from all of those who come to learn more about volunteering.
-This year, the supper will be in early February.
-Check back here for the date and time, and to find out if it will be in-person or virtual.
+This year, the supper will be on January 31 at 5:45pm in Liberty Hall RM 08.

 • Check out the web links below